 Backup any photos, videos, or text messages, then erase your device.
 Go to Settings > Backup & Reset > Reset > Factory Data Reset.
 Again, this will erase EVERYTHING on your phone.
 Only do this if everything else fails.

-Once your Android phone or tablet is free of viruses or malware, you’re all set.
+Once your Android device is free of viruses or malware, you’re all set.
 However, it’s important to know how to protect yourself from here on out.
 Knowing what you should or shouldn’t do is very important.
 Here are a few tips to keep you and your Android phone safe moving forward.

 - Only use the Google Play Store or Amazon Appstore